dotnet/csharpstandard/standard/statements.md

 If an exception has been propagated and a matching `catch` clause is found, control is transferred to the first matching `catch` block.
 If control reaches the end point of the `catch` block without an exception being propagated, control is transferred to the `finally` block if one exists.
 If no `finally` block exists, control is transferred to the end point of the `try` statement.
 If an exception has been propagated from the `catch` block, control transfers to the `finally` block if one exists.
 The exception is propagated to the next enclosing `try` statement.

 If an exception has been propagated, and no matching `catch` clause is found, control transfers to the `finally` block, if it exists.
-The exception is propagated to hte next enclosing `try` statement.
+The exception is propagated to the next enclosing `try` statement.

 The statements of a `finally` block are always executed when control leaves a `try` statement.
 This is true whether the control transfer occurs as a result of normal execution, as a result of executing a `break`, `continue`, `goto`, or `return` statement, or as a result of propagating an exception out of the `try` statement.